-From lush, pristine beaches to off the beaten track cities and magical towns that got stuck in time, here are our recommendations for the top 10 best places to visit in Mexico in 2019.
+From lush, pristine beaches to off the beaten track cities and magical towns that got stuck in time, here are our recommendations for

 1. Real de Catorce, San Luis Potosí

 Away from the hustle and bustle of Mexico’s biggest cities you will find #1 on our list of the best places to visit in Mexico.
 Real de Catorce is a town in the desert that got stuck in time, and the perfect portrait of the indigenous, colonial, and revolutionary eras in Mexico.